floledermann/puppeteer-example/README.md

 # Example project to get started with puppeteer

-To get started, close this repository, then run
+To get started, clone this repository or download the code, then run

 ```
 npm install